asgardphp/docs/autoloader.md

 #Autoloader

-The Asgard Autoloader supports PSR-4 and provides some additional features that can be used besides the composer autoloader.
+The Asgard Autoloader supports PSR-4 and provides some additional features that can be used in addition to the composer autoloader.

 - [Installation](#installation)
 - [Usage](#usage)